team-dev-docs/devdocsprod-dev-docs/docs/_Generating-an-API-Key.md

 # Generating an API Key

 ## Step 1: Click on the Avatar Icon
-Click on the circular avatar icon to open the profile menu.
+Click on the circular avatar icon to open the profile menu.xzcxzc

 ![generating_an_api_key/step_2](/img/generating_an_api_key/step_2.png)